astrohart/MFR/MFR.Settings.Configuration.Providers/README.md

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | pathname | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | (Optional.)
 String containing the pathname to a file to be loaded
-from disk, that contains the projectFileRenamerConfiguration data in JSON format.
+from disk, that contains the configuration data in JSON format.